 Additionally, DCH is in the process of enhancing their quality services through the development of a Waiver Quality Unit.
 This Waiver Quality Unit would directly monitor all aspects of health and welfare.
-The Waiver Quality Unit will member settings to ensure appropriate remediation was completed.
+The Waiver Quality Unit will monitor and conduct audits of member settings to ensure appropriate remediation was completed.
 A comprehensive information system is being developed to house and track all quality concerns across waivers.
 This information system will help to ensure individual incidents are properly address and provide systemic remediation information.